Holidays with Loisa: Festive Veggie Arroz Con Gandules

 - green onion, sliced, optional

-*Mom’s small batch sofrito from a blender contains one small onion, 2 cloves of garlic, red and/or green bell pepper, big handful of cilantro, drizzle of olive oil, sazón, ground cumin, salt and pepper.
+*If you'd like to make your own, Mom’s small batch sofrito from a blender contains one small onion, 2 cloves of garlic, red and/or green bell pepper, big handful of cilantro, drizzle of olive oil, sazón, ground cumin, salt and pepper.

 For the rice